bryanbergman-pxu/translations/README.md

 Gengo translations are in /dictionaries.

+Only works with de, es, fr, & it translations.

 ### How to use it
 1. Put schema JSON files in /locales
 2. Make sure Python is installed